Welcome to the website for Milburn Electric antique automobiles

 Click on an image for a larger view.

-BODY ID#: Do you know the "Body No." for your car?
-Have you located a "Body No." plate anywhere?
+BODY ID#: Milburn stamped the Body# into the wood in 1 or more places on every car we have seen.
 One car (#2-2515-7) has a body ID plate (#16636) located on the rear cross member next to the car S/N oval plate.
+This co-location of the two likely is not original.
 At least one Model 27 has a "Chassis S/N" ID plate mounted on top of the front wood cross member under the back seat (see car #2-373-7).
 Some early Milburns (Model 15 or 22) have Body No. plates on the interior kickboard under the seat.
+So far we have no indication that all Milburns had an actual body# plate attached.